radicore/ChessAi/README.md

 # Advantages

-- Endgames should work better than midgames
+- Endgames evaluation works better; checkmates with KQk is now inevitable.
+Other states such as KRk and KBBk checkmates **can** be found, however may do a indirect path towards checkmate
-- Engine can play as white or black
+- K16 Engine can play as white or black
 - Opening moves are intergrated, so computing values at the start is not needed (instant play for first moves)

 # Disadvantages